-The Task Force supports the current regulatory process enabling HIT to be certified to a more current version of a code system when a new version becomes available, while also acknowledging the need to
+The HITAC supports the current regulatory process enabling HIT to be certified to a more current version of a code system when a new version becomes available, while also acknowledging the need to recognize the use of code systems and values in historical documentation, i.e., not requiring historical data to be converted to a more current code system.

-Adopted Standards-TF-2022\Recommendation 16 - CDC Race and Ethnicity Code Set Version 1.0 (March 2000)
+Adopted Standards-TF-2022_Recommendation 16 - CDC Race and Ethnicity Code Set Version 1.0 (March 2000)

 Rationale: Recommend that ONC phase out and replace the version of the CDC Race and Ethnicity code system included in the Cures Act Final Rule and consider adopting a reference to the then most current version of the CDC Race and Ethnicity code system or its equivalent during the next relevant regulatory update.
-The Task Force notes that USCDI V3 references CDC Race and Ethnicity Code Set Version 1.2 (July 2021).
+The HITAC notes that USCDI V3 references CDC Race and Ethnicity Code Set Version 1.2 (July 2021).

-At the same time, the Task Force supports the current regulatory process enabling HIT to be certified to a more current version of a code system when a new version becomes available.
-The Task force also acknowledges the need to recognize the use of code systems and values in historical documentation, i.e., not requiring historical data to be converted to a more current code system.
+At the same time, the HITAC supports the current regulatory process enabling HIT to be certified to a more current version of a code system when a new version becomes available.
+The HITAC also acknowledges the need to recognize the use of code systems and values in historical documentation, i.e., not requiring historical data to be converted to a more current code system.

-Adopted Standards-TF-2022\Recommendation 17 - HL7® Version 3 Standard, Value Sets for AdministrativeGender and NullFlavor
+Adopted Standards-TF-2022_Recommendation 17 - HL7® Version 3 Standard, Value Sets for AdministrativeGender and NullFlavor